AiimiLtd/de-ai-onboarding/05 ArchitecturalPatterns/concepts.md

 OLTP (Online Transaction Processing) systems are designed to handle high volumes of transactions, and are primarily used for transactional workloads such as e-commerce, banking, and other real-time applications.
 OLTP systems are optimised for write-heavy workloads, and are typically used to process transactions, update records, and perform other real-time operations.

 Typically in our data engineering role we pull data from OLTP systems, transform it, and load it into OLAP systems for analysis.
+However we should also consider the use of OLAP systems for real-time analytics, and OLTP systems for batch processing, being able to implement both.

 ## **ACID Transactions**